torsday/notebook/GLOSSARY.md

 Docker, a tool for deploying and running applications.
 Docker provides a way to run an application securely isolated in a container in a way that is platform agnostic. https://docs.docker.com/

+## Functional Tests

+Functional tests check a particular feature for correctness by comparing the results for a given input against the specification.
+Functional tests don't concern themselves with intermediate results or side-effects, just the result (they don't care that after doing x, object y has state z).
+They are written to test part of the specification such as, "calling function Square(x) with the argument of 2 returns 4".

 ## GNU Make

 A tool which controls the generation of executables and other non-source files of a program from the program's source files.